jonathanpotts/Ring/README.md

   // Get the list of the user's active dings. var activeDings = await ring.GetActiveDingsAsync();

+  // Check if there are any active dings. if (activeDings.Count > 0)
+  {
+    // Get the type of the first active ding. var activeDingType = activeDings[0].Type;
+  }

   // Get the list of the user's last 15 dings. var dings = await ring.GetDingsAsync(15);